darshan-raul/apollo11-docs/docs/stages/stage-1/stage-1.md

 > !!! note
 >
->   because this will be local images, **we need to ensure that we keep imagePullPolicy=never** when running in the local cluster to avoid any image pull business
+>   because this will be local images, **we need to ensure that we keep imagePullPolicy=never** when running in the local cluster to avoid any image pull business. **only for app images,db images will be pulled**

 ## Creating Architecture

 - If you are not a newbie and want to get done with this stage at once:
     ```bash